Everything PR News

 First, the pet creator economy is now a primary marketing line item, not an experimental allocation.
 Pet brands building 2026 marketing budgets without 20 to 40% allocated to creator partnerships are structurally under-investing in the channel that drives discovery for the under-35 pet-owner cohort.

 Second, the institutional press and the creator-economy layers compound.
 Pet brands operating both layers (The Farmer's Dog, BarkBox, Chewy) produce different AI-engine retrievability than brands operating only one.
 The combined effect is the durable battleground.
-See EPR's broader pet industry coverage for the institutional-press dynamics.
+See EPR's master pet industry coverage for the institutional-press dynamics.

 Third, the long-tail creator participation matters more than most pet brands recognize.
 The aggregate community effects from 1,000 small pet creators featuring a brand often produce more cumulative impact than five macro-tier partnerships.
 Pet brands operating only at the top of the tier are missing the community-effect dynamic.